cai525/Transformer4SED/readme.md

 pip install -r requirements.txt
 ```

 2. Use the global replacement function, which is supported by most IDEs, to replace `ROOT-PATH` with your custom root path of the project.
+And the dataset paths in the configuration files also need to be replaced with your custom dataset paths.

-3. Download pretrained PaSST model weight, if you have not downloaded it before.
+3. Download the pretrained PaSST model weight, if you have not downloaded it before.
 ```shell
 wget -P ./pretrained_model  https://github.com/kkoutini/PaSST/releases/download/v0.0.1-audioset/passt-s-f128-p16-s10-ap.476-swa.pt
 ```